top of page

 Registration

-This course must be paid in full at time the of registration and is non refundable.
-Course bookings have two options; book online or download the registration form with payment and return to;
+This course must be paid in full at time the of registration and is non refundable and non transferrable.
+Please see our online booking page; book online for available dates

 North American Saddlery School